chevere/docs/components/filesystem.md

 $checksum = $file->checksum(); // sha256'd
 ```

-> 👍 FileInterface::CHECKSUM_ALGO determines the algo used for file hashing.
+> 👍 FileInterface::CHECKSUM_ALGO determines the algorithm used for file hashing.

 ### Removing a File